sammyjh30/bbd-bootcamp-Java-Lab1/README.md

 ```

-Continue until the final solution (with RegEx).
+Continue until the final solution

+- Solution can use Regex to check for 4 characters in a row
+- Test case should make use of  JUnit 5 features - CsvSource, ParameterizedTest and assertThrows

 #